 PrEP Delivery

 The first daily PrEP pill was approved by the FDA in 2012, but rollout was slow, uncoordinated and poorly planned.
 Uptake is nowhere near where it should be to address the HIV epidemic.
-(See the trends in AVAC’s PrEP Tracker).
-While PrEP won’t be right for everyone at risk, the next generation of products — some entering the market now — must act on the lessons from oral PrEP rollout, by improving coordination and speeding access.
+While PrEP won’t be right for everyone at risk, the next generation of products—some entering the market now—must act on the lessons from oral PrEP rollout, by improving coordination and speeding access.

-The rollout of injectable cabotegravir (CAB for PrEP) and the dapivirine vaginal ring (DVR), the two latest prevention tools to be proven effective, represents an opportunity to get rollout right.
+The rollout of injectable lenacapavir (LEN for PrEP), injectable cabotegravir (CAB for PrEP) and the dapivirine vaginal ring (DVR), the latest prevention tools to be proven effective, represents an opportunity to get rollout right.

 Approved Options

-• Cabotegravir became the first injectable PrEP option when it gained regulatory approval in 2021.
-Learn more about injectable CAB for PrEP on PrEPWatch.org
+- Cabotegravir (a two monthly injectable) became the first injectable PrEP option when it gained regulatory approval in 2021.
+Learn more about injectable CAB for PrEP on PrEPWatch.org.

-• The dapivirine vaginal ring received a positive opinion from the European Medicines Agency in 2020.
-Learn more about the ring on PrEPWatch.org
+- The dapivirine vaginal ring (a monthly vaginal ring) received a positive opinion from the European Medicines Agency in 2020.
+Learn more about the ring on PrEPWatch.org.

-• F/TAF (brand name Descovy) became the second daily oral PrEP pill to be approved in 2019, but only for men who have sex with men (MSM) and transgender women.
-Efficacy studies of F/TAF among cisgender women are ongoing.
-Learn more about F/TAF and the current trial on PrEPWatch.org
+- F/TAF (brand name Descovy) became the second daily oral PrEP pill to be approved in 2019, but only for men who have sex with men (MSM) and transgender women.
+There is not yet sufficient evidence of efficacy among cisgender women.
+Learn more about the PURPOSE 1 trial that tested F/TAF among women.

-• The daily pill TDF/FTC (brand name Truvada) was first approved for use as oral PrEP in 2012.
+- The daily pill TDF/FTC (brand name Truvada) was first approved for use as oral PrEP in 2012.
 Now dozens of countries have approved it and launched programs to deliver it.
 But PrEP still has not reached many of the people who need it most.
+Find where to access PrEP in your country.

 PrEP in Development: What’s in the pipeline?